-Figure 1 - Federal Revenues and Expenditures, 2011-2018 (\$ per capita)
+Figure 1 - Federal Revenues and Expenditures, 2011-2020 (\$ per capita)

-Sources: Figure prepared by the author using data obtained from Statistics Canada,

-"Table 36-10-0450-01: Revenue, expenditure and budgetary balance - General governments, provincial and territorial economic accounts (x 1,000,000)," Database, accessed 6 October 2020; and Statistics Canada, "Table 17-10-0005-01: Population estimates on July 1st, by age and sex," Database, accessed 6 October 2020.
+Figure prepared by the Library of Parliament using data obtained from Statistics Canada, "Table 36-10-0450-01: Revenue, expenditure and budgetary balance - General governments, provincial and territorial economic accounts (× 1,000,000)," Database, accessed 31 October 2022; and Statistics Canada, "Table 17-10-0005-01: Population estimates on July 1st, by age and sex," Database, accessed 31 October 2022.

+If the federal government spends more revenues than it receives, then per capita expenditures are higher than per capita revenues, as was the case from 2011 to 2013, from 2016 to 2017 and again from 2019 to 2020.
+Conversely, if the federal government receives more revenues than it spends, then per capita revenues are higher than per capita expenditures, as was the case in 2014, 2015 and 2018.

-Figure 2 provides an overview of per capita federal revenues and expenditures in each province in 2018.
-In that year, federal per capita revenues exceeded expenditures in three provinces: British Columbia, Alberta and Ontario.
-Alberta was the biggest net contributor to federal revenues in 2018 on a per capita basis, due to strong economic growth that year, which increased the amount of revenue collected by the federal government to more than one and a half times the level of federal expenditures in the province.
-In contrast, federal per capita expenditures were highest in the Atlantic provinces, with Prince Edward Island accounting for the highest per capita expenditures.
+Figure 2 provides an overview of per capita federal revenues and expenditures in each province in 2020.
+For the first time since 1965, federal per capita expenditures exceeded revenues in all the provinces.

+Alberta was the biggest contributor to federal revenues in 2020 on a per capita basis, due to strong increases in oil prices that year.
+In addition, British Columbia, Ontario and Newfoundland and Labrador all made contributions to federal revenues on a per capita basis that were above the national average.

+Federal per capita expenditures were highest in the Atlantic provinces, with Prince Edward Island accounting for the highest per capita expenditures.
 That province also recorded the lowest per capita federal revenues.

-Figure 2 - Federal Revenues and Expenditures by Province, 2018 (\$ per capita)
+Figure 2 - Federal Revenues and Expenditures by Province, 2020 (\$ per capita)

-Figure prepared by the author using data obtained from Statistics Canada, "Table 36-10-0450-01: Revenue, expenditure and budgetary balance - General governments, provincial and territorial economic accounts (x 1,000,000)," Database, accessed 6 October 2020; and Statistics Canada, "Table 17-10-0005-01: Population estimates on July 1st, by age and sex," Database, accessed 6 October 2020.
+Sources: Figure prepared by the Library of Parliament using data obtained from Statistics Canada, "Table 36-10-0450-01: Revenue, expenditure and budgetary balance - General governments, provincial and territorial economic accounts ( 1,000,000)," Database, accessed 31 October 2022; and Statistics Canada, "Table 17-10-0005-01: Population estimates on July 1st, by age and sex,"

+Database, accessed 31 October 2022.